-The new series of gouache explorations usually begin with parts of an orange tree.
-Ever since a trip to Rome where I healed quickly from an illness, painting under a 900-year-old orange tree still bearing fruit, I include an orange tree in almost every work.
+My recent series of gouache explorations usually begin with parts of an orange tree.
+Ever since a trip to Rome, where I healed quickly from an illness while painting under a 900-year-old orange tree still bearing fruit, I include an orange tree in almost every work.
 The orange tree is for me a symbol of rejuvenation and hope.